austinoso/samhsa-rdas-scraper/README.md

 ## Setup Instructions

-1. Clone or [download](https://github.com/austinoso/samhsa-rdas-scraper/archive/main.zip) this repo.
+1. Clone or [download](https://github.com/austinoso/samhsa-rdas-scraper/archive/main.zip) this repo

 2. Extract the files to a location of your choice

-3. Install the latest version of [node](https://nodejs.org/en/download/).
+3. Install the latest version of [node](https://nodejs.org/en/download/)

 4. In Windows, search for 'cmd' to find command prompt, if in Mac OS, search for your terminal